labd/graphql-codegen-plugin-amplience/packages/plugin-terraform/README.md

 Optionally, you can also add `@icon(url: 'some-test-url')`.
 This will add icon support for the Amplience content-type

+Additionally, you can also add `autoSync` into the directive.
+This is an optional directive that accepts boolean.
+This will allow `autosync` to be in place.
+**Note that this only available from Amplience Terraform Provider version >= 0.4.0**

 A full example you can see below:

 ```graphql